-Foreign exchange risk arises from future commercial transactions and recognised financial assets and financial liabilities denominated in a currency that is not the entity's functional currency.
+Foreign exchange risk arises from future commercial transactions denominated in a currency that is not the entity's functional currency.
 The risk is measured using sensitivity analysis and cash flow forecasting.

 The consolidated entity holds cash balances in United States dollars, these balances are translated into Australian dollars at the prevailing exchange rate at 30 June 2015 of AUD \$1 = USD \$0.77 (2014: AUD \$1 = USD \$0.94).